psas/lv3.0-airframe/doc/mfg/finProcedure.md

 ## Preparation
 1. Put on powderless nitrile gloves.
 If you gloves get dirty, greasy, etc., replace them.
 Even if you don't care about your health, you still need to keep your skin oil off of the layup!
 1. Lightly sand the CF-bonding surfaces of the fins frames (the slight depression on the edge of the ) using 600 grit sand paper.
+1. Clean the fins by wiping them with an acetone soaked shop towel until no residue comes off on the towel.
 1. Continuously apply part A of the anti-galvanic treatment to the CF-bonding surfaces for 4 minutes.
 1. Wait 10 minutes.
 1. Continuously apply part D of the anti-galvanic treatment to the CF-bonding surfaces for 4 minutes.